baoisnotruski/rpo/rpo_content.md

 # REVIEW
 #### Quick Turn-Around
-Receive talent endorsements in a week.
-With our database of top-caliber tech talents, receive and process them in record-breaking time.
+Receive talent endorsements within one week.
+With the right people managing a database of the best resumes, you can get quality recommendations at an impressive speed.

-#### No Upfront Fees
+#### Pay Upon Placement
-Start receiving endorsements without paying for upfront fees.
-Pay only upon placement to minimize cost and maximize hiring speed.
+Pay only for the candidatese that you hire.
+That's 100% ROI on your hiring budget.

-Free Replacement
+#### Free Replacement
 Receive replacement candidates for free if your hire leaves the company in 3 months.
 Or get your money back if no replacement is provided in 1 month.

-Recruitment at Scale
+#### Recruitment at Scale
-Our pipeline of tech talents enables us to help you with your IT hiring at scale.
-Our recruitment framework allows us to scale our operations to support your hiring needs.
+We specialize in matching individual skills with business needs -- whether at a small or big scale.
+With the technology in place, we can help upsize your workforce at an exponential scale if needed.

-Testimonials (if available already)
+#### Testimonials (if available already)
 Ready to be one step ahead of your competition?
 Hire with Us.
 See Pricing.

-Pricing Model
+#### Pricing Model
-We offer the most cost-efficient pricing for IT recruitment solutions in the market.
+We use our existing technologies to drive our pricing to the lowest possible market range.
+We top it with a pricing model that is radical, to say the least.
 Levels
 Level 1
 Entry-Level to Junior-Level Tech Talents (0-3 years)